Skip to Content

 Certainly!
 If your thesis director and second reader cannot attend, the Symposium cannot be used in lieu of your defense, but you are still highly encouraged to participate.

-A committee with review all proposals and organize panels based on possible thematic connections between presentations.
-The committee will assign panel times based on availability/preference for AM or PM sessions as indicated on the application.
-You will be asked to confirm your acceptance by March 18, 2024.
+Members of the SCHC thesis team will review all proposals and organize panels based on possible thematic connections between presentations.
+The committee will assign panel times based on availability/preference for A.M. or P.M. sessions as indicated on the application.
+You will be asked to confirm your acceptance no later than March 18, 2026.

 The Honors Thesis Symposium is a free, non-ticketed event.
 All friends, family and colleagues are welcome to attend.
 We hope you will invite as many guests to hear your presentation as you wish.